DerfJagged/360wiki/contribute/wiki/wikistandards.md

+# Wiki Standards

-You MUST follow the [Page Template](pagetemplate.md) form.
+You MUST follow the [Page Template](https://360.consolemods.org/contribute/wiki/pagetemplate.html) form.

-ALL disputed or non well-known claims MUST be cited or noted as [Citation Needed].
+Claims MUST be cited or have placeholder [Citation Needed].

+Disputed or Unproven claims MUST be notated with [DISPUTED]/[UNPROVEN], respectively.

-Files and folders are to be all lowercase, alphanumerically named.
+Wiki files and folders must be all lowercase with alphanumeric characters ONLY.

-Credits and citations are required.
+Appropriate credits are required as applicable.

-All images must be saved locally in the media folder, all videos must be hyperlinks to YouTube.
+All images must be saved locally in the media folder and categorized appropriately, all videos must be hyperlinks to YouTube.